Head to head

 Buy the GivEnergy EV Charger if:

-- You already own a home battery system (GivEnergy or otherwise)
+- You own a home battery, or are installing one alongside the charger

-- You want to charge your Tesla from stored solar or off-peak energy
+- You want to charge the car from stored off-peak electricity, not only live solar

 Buy the Cord Zero if: